docandrew/AOC2021/README.md

 straightforward.
 Ada's detection of overflow made it obvious that a larger numeric type to hold the score total was essential.
 Big wins for Ada on this part.

+## Day 11 Notes:

+Part 1: Just good old-fashioned brute-forcing.
+I think the trick here is to keep a separate matrix of who flashed so they can be reset, and then the loop condition of "did a flash occur this round"

+Part 2: Since we keep the tally of flashes after each round, we know everybody flashed if the number of flashes after the step is exactly 100 more than it was before the step.